aigarskadikis/export-import-hosts-zabbix/README.md

 find /tmp/csv -type f -name '*csv'
 ```

-## Template export
+## Export all templates individually

-Make sure 'zabbix_templates_export_dir' has been specified in config.py
+Make sure 'zabbix_templates_export_dir' has been specified in config.py.
+Then run:

-### Export all templates individually

-This is only for backup purpose

 ```
 ./templates-export.py
 ```

-### Create nested template bundles

-This script will undertand all levels of nested template create one solid XML file which contains the whole tree.
-Script will create the "bundles" only for registred hosts (where template is really in use)
+## Create an XML template archive for each master template

+Script will work with the templates which is already linked for hosts
 ```
 ./nested-templates-export.py
 ```